 Event days 32

 Community days 7

 Pack in/pack out days 45

 Semi/Finals bookings 4

 88

 With allowance for the 56 days of renovation period, utilisation for events is 144 days.
-This is equivalent to approximately 80% of the estimated maximum utilisation for the Stadium.
+Given that most events occur on the weekend, this is equivalent to approximately 80% of the estimated maximum utilisation for the Stadium.

 OTHER REVENUES